 Receive the latest news and updates, tools, events and job postings in your inbox every month

 USAID and its U.S. President’s Malaria Initiative have awarded the Johns Hopkins Center for Communication Programs a five-year, $40-million contract to distribute insecticide-treated mosquito nets to the residents of Tanzania and Zanzibar.

 Ninety-three percent of the population in mainland Tanzania and the entire population of Zanzibar live in areas where there is malaria transmission.
 Under the new Tanzania Vector Control Activity (TVCA), CCP and its partners are responsible for ensuring distribution of insecticide-treated mosquito nets in schools and health facilities in 14 regions of mainland Tanzania and delivery through communities and health facilities in Zanzibar.

-Along with net distribution, CCP is charged with determining how many nets are needed and how to best deploy them, especially in light of restrictions related to the COVID-19 pandemic.
+Along with mosquito net distribution, CCP is charged with determining how many nets are needed and how to best deploy them, especially in light of restrictions related to the COVID-19 pandemic.
 CCP will also be on the lookout for any new advances in malaria vector control and can recommend new approaches to the government of Tanzania.

-Bed nets on average last about three years before needing to be replaced, so it’s important to have a continuous distribution mechanism to replace nets.
+Mosquito nets on average last about three years before needing to be replaced, so it’s important to have a continuous distribution mechanism to replace nets.

 The project will also analyze the potential of creating a commercial mosquito net market.
 Most of the nets in circulation are provided at no cost to residents through international donors, but there could be an opening for creating nets that people would be willing to buy themselves.

 Sign up to our monthly newsletter